Category: The Question

 – “The Nights,” Avicii

-It reminds me of my own father’s voice—he loves to share life lessons, words tinged with the same worry every parent carries.
+It reminds me of my own dad’s voice.
+He loves to share life lessons, words tinged with the same worry every parent carries.
 They echo in my heart, urging me not just to live, but to live with meaning.

 • Waves of wakefulness